 Football: Premier League clubs vote for return to contact training

-LONDON: Premier League clubs on Wednesday (May 27) voted unanimously to return to contact training, including tackling, as the English top flight moved a step closer to a resumption after the stoppage due to the novel coronavirus.
+LONDON: Premier League soccer clubs on Wednesday (May 27) voted unanimously to return to contact training, including tackling, as the English top flight moved a step closer to a resumption after the shutdown caused by the novel coronavirus pandemic.

 A statement, following a meeting of all 20 clubs, said: "Squads are now able to train as a group and engage in tackling while minimising any unnecessary close contact.